alt-magick/Correspondence/README.md

 https://github.com/djehutyy/Correspondence

-psypher.apk will run on Android.
+The file psypher.apk will also run on Android.

-There is also a web version,<br>
+There is a web version,<br>
 The source is in psypher.html<br>

 And live at:<br> https://alt-magick.github.io/Correspondence/psypher.html